-FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION SEX AND SEXUAL VIOLENCE POLICY https://pol.tasb.org/Policy/Code/981?filter=DIAA
+FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION SEX AND SEXUAL VIOLENCE POLICY https://pol.tasb.org/PolicyOnline/PolicyDetails?key=981&code=DIAA administrator, or other college employee.
+Alternatively, a student may report prohibited conduct directly to other college officials below:

-Any student who believes that he or she has experienced prohibited conduct (Sexual Harassment and Assault, Bullying, Dating Violence, Discrimination, or Retaliation) or believes that another student has experienced prohibited conduct should immediately report alleged acts to an instructor, counselor, administrator, or other College District employee.
-Alternatively, a student may report prohibited conduct directly to one of the College District officials below:
+Any student who believes that he or she has experienced prohibited conduct (Sexual Harassment and Assault, Bullying, Dating Violence, Discrimination, or Retaliation) or believes that another student has experienced prohibited conduct should immediately report alleged acts to an instructor, counselor,

-ADA/Section 504 Coordinator
+1. ADA/Section 504 Coordinator

 Reports of discrimination based on disability may be directed to the ADA/Section 504 coordinator.
-The College District designates the following person to coordinate its efforts to comply with Title II of the American with Disabilities Act of 1990, as amended, which incorporates and expands the requirements of Section 504 of the Rehabilitation Act of 1973, as amended:
+Weatherford College designates the following person to coordinate its efforts to comply with Title II of the American with Disabilities Act of 1990, as amended, which incorporates and expands the requirements of Section 504 of the Rehabilitation Act of 1973, as amended: